dustinpfister/blog_posts/_posts/js-string-match.md

 ### 1.5 - The examples here can be found on github

 The soucre code examples here can be found in my [test vjs Github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-string-match).
+Every now and the I get around to editing this post, and with that said the latest notes, and source code examples can be found there.

 ## 2 - String.match returns an Array or null